tayssirsem/tayssirsem/README.md

 ---

 ## 🧑‍💻 Currently Working On
-- 🚧 Improving GUI interfaces on ESP32 using LVGL & SquareLine
+- 🚧 Improving GUI interfaces on ESP32 using LVGL & SquareLine and of STM32
-- 🧪 Integrating CI/CD pipelines for embedded systems (Jenkins + Nexus)
 - 🌐 Learning ROS2 and Gazebo for robotics simulation and virtual environment testing.
+-

 ---